 The Chief Inspector of Air Accidents1 must carry out, or cause an inspector2 to carry out, an investigation into any accident3 or serious incident4 falling within the scope of the Civil Aviation (Investigation of Air Accidents and Incidents) Regulations 19965.
-The Chief Inspector may, when he expects to draw air safety lessons from it, carry out, or cause an inspector to carry out, an investigation into an incident, other than a serious incident, which occurs in or over the United Kingdom6, or otherwise than in or over the United Kingdom to an aircraft registered in the United Kingdom7.
-He
+The Chief Inspector may, when he expects to draw air safety lessons from it, carry out, or cause an inspector to carry out, an investigation into an incident, other than a serious incident, which occurs in or over the United Kingdom6, or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.